judiesaleh/Programming-for-Modern-Machine-Learning/README.md

 This notebook contains the preprocessing of the dataset.
 The preprocessing includes the following steps:

-1. Run each image through the HSV pipeline.
+#### 1. Run each image through the HSV pipeline.
 The HSV pipeline tries to detect the license plate by using different HSV ranges, the image is run through a max. of 5 different HSV ranges.
   - Try to find fitting contours in the image.
   - If a contour is found, the accuracy of this contour is calculated with the values from the filename (for statistics) and returned.
   - If no contours are found, an accuracy of 0 is returned and the image is run through the next HSV range.

+#### 2. Remove unsuitable images
-2. If the accuracy of the detection is 0 after running through all HSV ranges, no contours are found.
+If the accuracy of the detection is 0 after running through all HSV ranges, no contours are found.
 Those images are not used for training. (about 2% of the images)

+#### 3. Relabel images with low accuracy
-3. If the accuracy of the detection is below 20%, the image is used for training, but the label (filename) is updated.
+If the accuracy of the detection is below 20%, the image is used for training, but the label (filename) is updated.
 An accuracy of below 20 % means that the license plate is not detected correctly and max.
 20% of the license plate area are in the cropped picture.
 The filename consists of the license plate number, which is used for training.
 This number is updated to the encoding for "no character": "O_O_O_O_O_O_O".
 (about 7% of the images)

+#### 4. Save the cropped images
-4. The image is then cropped to the license plate (+ padding) and saved in the `dataset/preprocessed/...` folder.
+The image is then cropped to the license plate (+ padding) and saved in the `dataset/preprocessed/...` folder.

-5. The accuracy scores are saved and used for statistics.
+#### 5. The accuracy scores are saved and used for statistics.

 The preprocessed dataset is used for the training of the models.
 For that is was splitted into training, validation and testing.
 And new csv files were created for each partition, which contains the filename, the area ratio, the tilt degree, the bounding box coordinates, the four vertices locations, the license plate number, the brightness and the blurriness and a `file_names.txt` file, which contains the filenames of the images in the partition.
 But the area ratio, bounding box coordinates, four vertices locations are not correct anymore.